 The Planning Appeals Commission (PAC) is an independent appellate body which deals with a range of land use planning issues and related matters in Northern Ireland.
 The site includes information, forms and guidance for appellants.
 There is a quick link to appeal decisions of the last few months, and within Publications a “Digest” section covering recent appeals, inquiries and hearings.
 The site also provides information on Northern Ireland’s Water Appeals Commission.

-Northern Ireland’s Planning Portal site provides information on the province’s planning system, which since 1 April 2015 is shared between local councils and the Department of the Environment.
+Northern Ireland’s Planning Portal site provides information on the province’s planning system, which since 8 May 2016 is shared between local councils and the Department for Infrastructure (DfI).
 It includes guidance, consultations, forms, news and statistics.
 In the Legislation section there are lists of both primary and secondary legislation, with links to texts, and downloadable legislative directions.

 The Ombudsman’s office provides an independent police complaints system under the Police (Northern Ireland) Acts 1998 and 2000.
 There are links to those Acts and to other relevant legislation.
 Publications include press releases, research reports and investigation reports.
 There is brief information, and where relevant the full text of judgments, on decisions of the Ombudsman which have been subjected to judicial review.

 The Public Prosecution Service (PPS), which began operating in 2005, is the principal prosecuting authority in Northern Ireland.
 It fulfils a similar role to that of the Crown Prosecution Service in England and Wales and the Crown Office and Procurator Fiscal Service in Scotland.
 The web site contains the Code for Prosecutors and information about the PPS’s role and procedures.
 Press releases are available from 2005 onwards and annual reports from 2010/11 onwards.

 The Regulation and Quality Improvement Authority (RQIA) is the independent health and social care services regulator for Northern Ireland.
 Its site provides links to relevant legislation on the Legislation.gov.uk site, including the Health and Personal Social Services (Quality, Improvement and Regulation) (Northern Ireland) Order 2003, under which RQIA was established in 2005.